pwhitter1/cs-analyzing-our-arraylist-readme-codeU/README.md

 Each time through the loop, `removeAll` invokes `remove`, which is linear.
 So it is tempting to think that `removeAll` is quadratic.
 But that's not necessarily the case.

 In this method, the loop runs once for each element in the Collection `c`.
-If `c` contains m elements and the list contains `n` elements, this method is in O(nm).
+If `c` contains m elements and the list we are removing from contains `n` elements, this method is in O(nm).
 If the size of the collection can be considered constant, `removeAll` is linear.
 But if the size of the collection is proportional to n, it's quadratic.
 For example, if `c` always contains 100 or fewer elements, `removeAll` is linear.
 But if `c` generally contains 1% of the elements in the list, `removeAll` is quadratic.

 Sometimes when we talk about "problem size" we have to be careful about which size, or sizes, we are talking about.
+This example demonstrates a pitfall of algorithm analysis, which is the tendency to count loops.
+If there is one loop, the algorithm is *often* linear.
+If there are two loops (one nested inside the other), the algorithm is *often* quadratic.
+But be careful!
+You have to think about how many times each loop runs.
+If the number of iterations is proportional to `n`, you can get away with just counting the loops.
+But if, as in this example, the number of iterations does not depend on `n`, you have to give it more thought.

 ## Resources